Cats

 Key signs that kittening is imminent:

-• Nesting behavior — the queen searches for quiet, hidden spots; moving her into the prepared kittening box at this stage helps direct her
+• Nesting behavior — the queen searches for quiet, hidden spots

 • Milk in nipples — colostrum appears in the nipples 24–48 hours before birth